fannheyward/coc-rust-analyzer/README.md

 1. `rust-analyzer.cargo-watch.ignore`: list of patterns for cargo-watch to ignore (will be passed as `--ignore`)
 1. `rust-analyzer.trace.server`: Trace requests to the ra_lsp_server, default: `off`
 1. `rust-analyzer.trace.cargo-watch`: Trace output of cargo-watch, default: `off`

+Settings not specific to `rust-analyzer` can be found at `:help coc-configuration`.

 ## Commands